The Top 5 Reasons Workers' Compensation is Denied

-Reason #2: They Claim That You Didn’t Notify Your Employer of Your Injury in Time
+Reason #2: You Didn’t Notify Your Employer in Time

 Notifying your employer of your injury as soon as it happens is very important for strengthening your workers’ compensation case.
 If you wait, there are a few things that may happen:

-- Your employer/their insurance company may attempt to state that you weren’t actually injured at work because if you were, you would have reported it sooner.
+- Your employer or their insurance company may try to say that you weren’t actually injured at work because if you were, you would have reported it sooner.